YashChauhan858/Store-Api/README.md

 #### User can also opt to use numeric filter

-- /api/v1/products?numericFilter=pice>30000,rating<10
+- /api/v1/products?numericFilter=price>30000,rating<10

-#### User can alos opt to sort according to any field mentioned above
+#### User can also opt to sort according to any field mentioned above

 - /api/v1/products?sort=productName (From A to Z)
 - /api/v1/products?sort=-productName (From Z to A)